AdamsPL/state-machine/part3/article.md

 }
 ```

-Since array arguments automatically decay to pointers this code is basically equivalent to:
+Since array arguments automatically decay to pointers this code is equivalent to:

 ```cpp
 void trap(const char* arr)